mmz-potsdam/HTR-Digital-Archives/README.md

 # HTR-Digital-Archives
-Data for applying HTR to Digital Archives e.g.
+Data for HTR-projects at the hackathon